-* Frame sizes 64 bytes and 128 bytes are supported by the MBS service but may experience reduced performance.
+* Frame sizes 64 bytes and 128 bytes are supported by the MDS service but may experience reduced performance.

 Customer Premises Equipment (CPE) type:

-1 Gbits/s and below - Huawei S5300 SW + (3X 1G SFP) + 1 x 1G SFP+

-Above 1 Gbits/s - Huawei S5300 SW + (4X 1G SFP) + 1 x 10G SFP+

-The Access Provider shall include multiple CPE options, to include CPE options which are available from alternative vendors.
+The Access Provider, as a default, shall offer Huawei CPEs for the provision of the DS Service.
+The Access Provider may include multiple CPE options, to include CPE options which are available from alternative vendors.
 The Access Provider must apply the same Service Levels, and reserves the right to vary the CPE from time to time.
+Only one interface (based on the requirement as referred to in Annex 1 is dedicated as a demarcation interface at Wireless Radio Site for the MDS Service.

-Optional Levels of Protection available for the DS Service:
+Optional Levels of Protection available for the MDS Service:

-The Access Provider provides below a summary of the various levels of protection available for the DS service:
+The Access Provider provides below a summary of the various levels of protection available for the MDS service:

 (NOTE – for the purposes of this table, End User refers to the MNO Wireless Radio Site)